sharetribe/flex-docs/src/docs/concepts-integrations/integrations/index.md

 category: concepts-integrations
 ingress:
   Flex allows integrations to a vast range of third party tools and solutions.
-These tools can be integrated to Flex either using Zapier or the Flex Integration API.
+These tools can be integrated to Flex by using Zapier, the Flex Integration API, or the client application.
 published: true
 ---